|Beautiful statue at the beach in Pondicherry.|

 |A shrine on the interior of a temple in Pondicherry.|

-Oh well, this is our lives right now and we must make the best of it.
+Oh well, this is our life right now, and we must make the best of it.
 Usually, a cup of tea or two gets me through those few hungry hours.
 In the realm of things, it’s no big deal.
-Tom never seems to get hungry for a snack so this is not an issue for him.
+Tom never seems to get hungry for a snack, so this is not an issue for him.

 After dinner, it’s back to the room where we’ll get comfy and stream a few episodes of our favorite shows, currently Survivor and Seal Team.
-By 11:00 pm, we’re off to sleep to awaken the next morning to begin it all again.
+By 11:00 pm, we’re off to sleep to awaken the following day to begin it all again.

 What about YOU?
 We’d love to hear how some of you are spending your days and nights during the lockdown.
 Please post a comment at the end of each post for all of our readers to see.
 It’s comforting to know we are not alone.
 Feel free to do so “anonymously” if you so choose.